Skip to content

 jexec test-jail sysctl security.jail.param.allow.mlock

-If output shows security.jail.param.allow.mlock: 1, the patch is working.
+If the output shows security.jail.param.allow.mlock: 1, the parameter is active.